-URJ Olin-Sang-Ruby Union Institute is operated under the auspices of the Union for Reform Judaism.
+URJ Olin-Sang-Ruby Union Institute is part of the Union for Reform Judaism family of camps and youth programs.
 OSRUI is located in Oconomowoc, Wisconsin and sits on over 200 acres of land adjacent to Lac La Belle — a clear inland lake over seven miles around.
 Over the summer, more than 1,000 campers from North America and beyond attend OSRUI.
 Programs are available to youngsters entering second grade through high school.
 Campers choose from six different program units and an off-camp trip, according to their main area of interest and grade level.
 Camp sessions range from five days to seven weeks depending on the particular session.
 Our oldest campers have the opportunity to bike around Lake Michigan on the Tour La’Agam program or travel to Israel with the NFTY in Israel program.

 What if I am not a member of a URJ congregation?